Parliamentary.ai

 Description

-The amendments center around three key areas:
+The amendments primarily address four key areas:

-Support for Migrant Victims:
+Support for Migrant Victims

-Monitoring of Serial Perpetrators:
+Monitoring of Perpetrators

 Government Spending